Event Bus

 event_bus.subscribe(EventType.Account_Deleted, handle_account_deleted)

-file we just wrote.
+In our main file, we'll also import the `other` file we just wrote.
 This will evaluate it, and add the new event to the bus, as well as handle the subscriptions.
-We'll then import the same event_bus
+We'll then import the same `event_bus` and emit those events:

 import other : "nested/other"